 Henry Fulcher, widely known throughout Virginia as a recognized Bluegrass expert, is a co-owner of WFLO AM and FM.
-Henry serves as the Vice-President and Treasurer of Colonial Broadcasting Company.
 Henry has been on the air since 1956, and is the longest on-air announcer at WFLO.
 He was named Broadcaster of the Year in 1984, and has appeared on the television show Hee-Haw.
-Henry has hosted numerous bluegrass specials on PBS.
+Henry has hosted numerous bluegrass specials.
 He has hosted Voice of America radio shows and American Character with Vincent Peale.
 Henry has held all offices with the Virginia Folk Music Association and has emceed over 2,000 benefit shows.
-A brick is inscribed and dedicated to Henry in the Virginia Country Music Hall of Fame Museum in Chesterfield, Va.
+A brick is inscribed and dedicated to Henry in the Virginia Country Music Hall of Fame Museum in Chesterfield.
 A Farmville resident, Henry is married to Joyce and has two granddaughters.

 Christine C. Wood

 Chris Wood is the Program Director and Bookkeeper for WFLO.
 Her responsibilities include scheduling announcers, arranging programming on WFLO AM and FM, producing commercials, and part-time sales.
-She can be heard on WFLO FM hosting the Wednesday edition of The Morning Show, as a co-host of the Call Flo Radio Show, and on Monday, Tuesday, Wednesday and Friday as hostess of The Trading Post Hotline on AM 870.
+She can be heard on WFLO FM hosting the Wednesday edition of The Morning Show, and as a co-host of the Call Flo Radio Show.
 Contact her directly at email@example.com.

 Christopher Brochon is the Station Manager and on-site engineer, and is WFLO’s jack of all trades.
 His duties cover everything from writing ad copy to repairing the plumbing.
 He is also a co-host on the Call Flo Radio Show, and on-air personality when his services are required.
-Outside of work, he is a member of the Friends of the Library and Commonwealth Chorale boards.
+Outside of work, he is the Publicity and Box Office Manager for the Longwood University Theatre Department and on the executive committee of the Farmville Area Chamber of Commerce board.
 He spends the rest of his time reading, gardening, restoring his ’67 MG, and attempting to garner as much knowledge as is humanly possible.
 Contact him directly at firstname.lastname@example.org.

 John Staton III